-Non-executive Member of the Board

-Mr. PENNING joined the Board of Directors on 5 April 2011.

-He holds a masters degree in Business Administration, University of Otago & University of North Carolina at Chapel Hill, as well as a Bachelor degree in Political Science and International Relations of University Libre de Bruxelles.
+Non-executive Member of the Board Born in 1972, Luxembourg nationality Mr Penning joined the Board of Directors on 5 April 2011.His mandate for a term of three years will expire at the Annual General meeting of Shareholders in 2014.
+He holds a masters degree in Business Administration, University of Otago & University of North Carolina at Chapel Hill, as well as a Bachelor degree in Political Science and International Relations of the ULB (University of Brussels).
 Mr. Penning, after a career as professional golf player until 1999, was Co-founder & Sports Director at the Luxembourg Golf Open Non-Profit Association between 1999 and 2003 and Co-founder & Managing Director at DnP Sports Communication & Event Coordination between 2001 and 2004.
 After obtaining his MBA, Mr. Penning continued his career as Senior Manager, Corporate Finance Advisory Services at Deloitte Luxembourg.

-Since 2009, Mr. Penning is the Managing Director of Saphir Capital Partners S.A.
+Since 2009, Mr. Penning is Managing Director of Saphir Capital Partners S.A.
 Luxembourg.
-He is member of the Board of the TROC de l'Ile, a listed company, and member of the supervisory board of the listed company FREY.
-In addition, he is a board member of non-listed companies (SOGEVA S.A., TING S.A., Firmament Capital S.A., Coogee S.àr.l., MGO S.A. and Troc Europe S.A.).
+He is member and chairman of the Board of TROC de l'ILE, and member of the supervisory board of the listed company FREY.
+In addition, he is a board member of non-listed companies (SOGEVA S.A., STING S.A., Firmament Capital S.A., Coogere S.àr.l., MGO S.A. and Troc Europe S.A.).